 4 Key Elements of Product Packaging Design

-Your product packaging design is a key element of your marketing strategy, as it is the customers’ initial point of contact with your product and business.
-Therefore, it is important that you grab their attention and convey your brand perfectly straight away.
+Packaging is the initial point of contact with your product and business for your audience.
+Therefore, it is important that you grab consumer attention and tell your brand story perfectly from the get-go.

-By communicating what your product is and does through design, your consumers will instantly know what to expect when purchasing your product, as with the above example from Masons Gin.
+By communicating what your product is and does through design, your consumers will instantly know what to expect when purchasing your product.

-Brands can also outline their product’s unique selling points through design.
-By communicating your product’s USPs, you are also informing the consumer why they should purchase your item and convincing them to do so.
+By communicating your product’s USPs within the design, you are informing the consumer why they should purchase your item – and convincing them to do so.

 Your packaging design can evoke emotion from the consumer, even before they have made a purchase.
 For example, the use of specific colours, imagery and copy can indicate a positive feeling from a product.

 The Airwick Life Scents shown above use imagery and copy to describe the scents and paint a vivid picture of the product’s smell.
-For example, with the scent ‘Mom’s Baking’, this instigates nostalgia and a positive memory by creating a personal connection with the product for the consumer.
+For example, the scent ‘Mom’s Baking’, instigates nostalgia by creating a personal connection with the product.

-This form of communication is crucial, as it persuades a consumer that your product will fulfil their needs.
+This form of communication is crucial, as it persuades your customer that your product will fulfil their needs.

-With your product packaging design, it is imperative to remain consistent.
-Your branding should remain consistent everywhere it appears, including your packaging design, copy and overall style across all products.
+Focus on making sure that your branding remains consistent everywhere it appears, including packaging design, copy and overall style across all products.

-In order to ensure that your branding remains consistent everywhere, it is important to set out your brand values, personality, desired outcomes and beliefs early on.
-By setting out your brand’s story from the start, your packaging design and marketing campaigns will clearly communicate the same message to your consumer.
+To do this, it is important to set out your brand values early on.
+By doing so, your packaging design and marketing campaigns will clearly communicate the same message to your consumer.

-Consistency in design is also important when it comes down to colour.
-Colour management is an extremely important step that you must take to ensure that the colour of your packaging design will turn out exactly how you want when it comes to printing your packaging.
+Consistency in design is also important when it comes to colour.
+Colour management ensures that the colour of your packaging design will turn out exactly how you want when printed.

 Excite and engage the consumer!

-Your product packaging design must impress the consumer.
 This may be through eye-catching design elements, enticing copy, or even a decorative label.
-By creating an eye-catching piece of design, you will excite the consumer about your product, drawing them in to purchase.

-By creating a unique level of engagement for the consumer, they will interact with your product packaging, creating a memorable, exciting experience for them.
-Interactive packaging can teach consumers about your product & brand, or even create an interactive game for them to play with an incentive, such as a discount voucher.
+This unique level of engagement allows the consumer to interact with your product packaging, creating a memorable, exciting experience.
+Interactive packaging can be used to educate your audience about your product & brand, or even create an interactive game for them to play with an incentive, such as a discount voucher.

 Evaluate & test your product packaging design

-When you have created your product packaging design, it is important to evaluate your results to see if you have achieved what you set out to.
+When you have created your product packaging design, it is important to evaluate your results to see if you have achieved what you set out to achieve.
 By asking yourself the below questions, you will ensure that you are targeting your audience correctly.